background 8

 • Simple and “lightweight” API interface.

-• Facilitates the localisation of the platform into different languages.
+• Facilitates the localization of the platform into different languages.

 • Scalability.

-Graphcms has been chosen by such companies as: Discovery, Tchibo or Unilever.
+Graphcms has been chosen by such companies as Discovery, Tchibo, and Unilever.
 In the "Community" version, the software is free.
 For the commercial version, depending on your needs, you will have to pay.

 6. Drupal

 Let's face it: given the experience of Drupal's creators and the gigantic community around it, other solutions of this type don't stand much of a chance.
 Yes, they will work in some situations.
-But they don't have as many features, customisation options or security assurances.
+But they don't have as many features, customization options, or security assurances.
 Want to know more?
 Read our article on why Drupal is the best headless CMS.

 Drupal advantages: